Story by Lexx

 What are Riparide Stories?

-Riparide Stories are authentic experiences shared by real travelers (who are handy with a camera).
+Riparide Stories are authentic experiences shared by real travellers (who are handy with a camera).
 It's like reading your best friend's travel journal - packed with photos, honest reviews and visual itineraries.